TrackingLaboratory/tracklab/README.md

 - Fully modular framework to quickly integrate any detection/reid/tracking method or develop your own
 - It allows supervised training of the ReID model on the tracking training set
 - It provides a fully configurable visualization tool with the possibility to display any dev/debug information
-- It supports online and offline tracking methods
+- It supports online and offline tracking methods (compared to MMTracking, AlphaPose, LightTrack and other libs who only support online tracking)
 - It supports multiple tracking related tasks:
   - multi-object (bbox) tracking
   - multi-person pose tracking